umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/getting-started.md

 ### Preparing the Custom Umbraco Template Site

 1. Unzip the [Custom Umbraco Template](https://umbra.co/Umbracotemplate) to a folder on your system.
+Clicking the link will automatically download the files to your device.
 2. Open the **index.html** from the folder in your preferred browser to see the template.

     ![Default template homepage](images/figure-5-retrospect-template-v8.png)